 Use primary and secondary resources to construct narratives about the past

 Practice historical thinking, using multiple perspectives, analysis of evidence, causes and effects, and ethical reasoning

-LIVE Sessions 1, 3, & 6: Synchronous learning sessions include real-time facilitation by our museum educator team.
+LIVE Sessions: Synchronous learning sessions include real-time facilitation by our museum educator team.

-ON YOUR OWN Sessions 2, 4, & 5: Asynchronous learning sessions include teacher and student led discovery of history through videos, virtual images with interactive pop-ups to explore buildings and artifacts, activities, and see primary documents and objects out of the Naper Settlement archive.
+ON YOUR OWN Sessions: Asynchronous learning sessions include teacher and student led discovery of history through videos, virtual images with interactive pop-ups to explore buildings and artifacts, activities, and see primary documents and objects out of the Naper Settlement archive.

-Each field trip consists of 6 sessions and each session ranges from 25 to 50 minutes in length.
 To embark on the field trip, students and teachers will need access to the internet and a computer that has audio and video capabilities.
-Naper Settlement uses Google Classroom as the platform for our distance learning experiences and Google accounts are needed for access.
+Naper Settlement uses Google Classroom, Canvas, and Zoom as the platforms for our virtual field trip programs.